CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ####Lists
-List are denoted with a hypen (-) and a space preceding each list item.
+Lists are denoted with a hypen (-) and a space preceding each list item.

-**Example: a SLANG flow's possible results are defined using a list mapped to the results key**
+**Example: a CloudSlang flow's possible results are defined using a list mapped to the results key**
 ```yaml
 results:
   - ILLEGAL